 He said that Blockbuster's financial statements and auditors' report likely would include reference to going concern risks until our financing is complete...

-Blockbuster closed regular trading up 7.2 percent at 89 cents per share on the New York Stock Exchange on Thursday.
+Blockbuster shares were flat at 89 cents per share in after-hours trading after closing up 7.2 percent on the New York Stock Exchange on Thursday.

 (Reporting by Gina Keating; Editing by Andre Grenon and Carol Bishopric)